|

 We welcome contributions to the FERS project!
 Please read our CONTRIBUTING.md guide to get started.

 Note that this repository uses Husky to enforce code quality with pre-commit hooks.
 When you commit, your staged files will be automatically formatted and linted.
-Ensure you have clang-format, prettier, and the Rust toolchain installed.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.